keijokapp/score-util/README.md

 **This package exports 2 scripts:**

+ - `create-musescore-audio` - an utility to generate audio files from MuseScore files with configurable channel volumes
  - `create-musescore-video` - an utility to generate videos from MuseScore files
  - `score-util` - used to generate videos with different audio tracks